Non-trivial bundles and Algebraic Classical Field Theory: Wave maps

-Theorem \ref{thm GH} then ensures the existence of the advanced and retarded propagators for Wave Maps $\mathcal{G}^{\pm}_{WM}[\varphi]$.
-Their difference defines the causal propagator and consequently the Peierls bracket as in Definition \ref{def Peierls}.
-The results of sections 4 and 5 do apply to wave maps: it is therefore possible to obtain a $*$-Poisson algebra generated by microcausal functionals $\mathcal{F}_{\mu{c}}(M\times N,g)$ which enjoys all the properties collected throughout section 5.
+Theorem \ref{thm_1_properties_of_Green_functions} then ensures the existence of the advanced and retarded propagators for Wave Maps $\mathcal{G}^{\pm}_{WM}[\varphi]$.
+Their difference defines the causal propagator and consequently the Peierls bracket as in Definition \ref{def_1_Peierls}.
+For greater clarity, let us write the expression of the causal propagator when $m=4$.\\

+We start by writing a parametrix for the differential operator \eqref{eq_1_wave_maps_diff_op}, we shall use its coefficients to determine the form of the (unique) advanced and retarded fundamental solutions which in turn give the causal propagator.
+We shall assume, in order to be able to write explicitly the above quantities, to have chosen a suitable neighborhood $\mathcal{O}$ of the diagonal of $M^2$ such that \begin{itemize} \item for each $(x,y) \in \mathcal{O}$ there is a geodesically convex normal open set $\Omega$ containing both $x$ and $y$; \item If $\Omega, \ \Omega'$ are geodesically convex normal sets, then their intersection is still geodesically convex. \end{itemize} This is always possible in view of \cite[Theorem 10 pp. 130]{moretti2021global}.\\